 Customer Experience Analysis Spectrum

-A company can deploy numerous methods to gather customer experience feedback for their Annual Account Reviews.
-The key is to use methods that have the highest participation, gain the most amount of detail with the lowest amount of cost.
+A company can deploy numerous methods to gather customer experience feedback for their annual account reviews.
+The key is to use the methods that have the highest participation, gain the most amount of detail with the lowest amount of cost.

 - Cost: Traveling to each and every customer for feedback can cost hundreds, if not thousands of dollars.
 The benefits of face-to-face meetings would have to drastically outweigh the cost.